Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Discussion and Future Work

-A full analysis of these effects requires an accurate assessment of the redshift catalogs present at the beginning of the SN survey, the ground-based resources available during the survey, the exact {\it WFIRST} survey strategy, and resources available upon completion of the survey.
-With estimates of the available resources, we can assign redshifts with appropriate accuracy to each simulated SN and determine how each survey is affected.
+A full analysis of the various effects associated with each method of redshift determination (e.g., photo-$z$, high-resolution host-galaxy spectroscopy, host-galaxy grism data, SN spectra) requires an accurate assessment of the redshift catalogs present at the beginning of the SN survey, the ground-based resources available during the survey, the exact {\it WFIRST} survey strategy, and resources available upon completion of the survey.
+With estimates of the available resources, we can assign redshifts with appropriate accuracy to each simulated SN and determine how each survey strategy is affected.

-Our simulations have followed the current NASA mandate that all SN discovery and follow-up observations be performed exclusively by {\it WFIRST}.
-However, we will likely observe {\it WFIRST}-discovered SNe from the ground.
-Furthermore, it is possible for {\it WFIRST} to observe SNe discovered with other telescopes.
-There could be significant efficiency gains if one could, for example, follow Large Synoptic Survey Telescope \citep[LSST,][]{Ivezic08} discovered SNe~Ia with the IFC-S or obtain SN classifications using 8 to 30-m class telescopes.
-However, ground-based discoveries have additional potential systematic uncertainties because of variable seeing, extended periods of bad weather affecting cadence, etc. Future simulations should examine the possibility of multiple scenarios for using ground-based observatories to enhance the {\it WFIRST} SN survey.